ikeadrift/jankyscroll/README.md

     <script src="your/path/to/jankyscroll.js"></script>

-Then, call the function at the bottom of your document, if you're a good programmer who follows best practices.
+Then, initialize the plugin at the bottom of your document, if you're a good programmer who follows best practices.
 Which you're obviously not, because you're still here, reading this garbage.

     <script> jankyscroll(trigger_distance, jank_amount); </script>